unfold/dev-server/readme.md

 `$ npm install unfold/dev-server`

 ## Usage
-it can be run globally as `$ dev-server` or as a module `require('dev-server')()` with port 3000, localhost as hostname and webpack.config.js in current directory as defaults.
+it can be run globally as `$ dev-server` or as a module `require('dev-server')()` and defaults to webpack.config.js in current directory and serves from http://localhost:3000.

 ## Example
 If your application depends on a server, you can pass it on to the dev-server as a middleware to serve requests for content and API calls.